 9. Is dandelion tea good for weight loss?

-Dandelion tea acts as a natural diuretic and supports liver function, which can help with detoxification and metabolism regulation.
+Dandelion tea acts as a natural diuretic, supporting liver function and aiding in detoxification and metabolic regulation.

 10. How does ashwagandha help with metabolism?